 - 2. Garlic soup or Sopa de ajo, the most famous soup in the area

-- 5. The one of the Toledo foods you need to try if you like sweet treats: Marzipan
+- 5. What to eat in Toledo, Spain?
+If you like sweet treats: Marzipan

 A classic food from Toledo, typical for Christmas and family gatherings.
 The partridge is slow cooked with vegetables, white whine and spices and as a result, you get tender and very tasty meat.